yurii-piets/transaction-monitor-core/README.md

 # Transaction monitor #

-Applications allows to perform single transaction on several SQL-Databases.
+Application allows to perform single transaction on several SQL-Databases.

-To use Transaction monitor:
+# How to use the transaction monitor #
-1. Add dependency to your project.
+1. Add a dependency to your project.
-2. Put annotation `@DatabaseProperty` on any of your classes, with initialized two fields:
+2. Put the annotation `@DatabaseProperty` on any of your classes, with two initialized fields:
     - path - Path to where databases parameters are specified
     - qualifiers - Qualifiers by which databases will be differentiated.

     e.g.
     ```
     @DatabaseProperty(path = PROPERTY_SOURCE_FILE_NAME, qualifiers = {TMONE_QUALIFIER, TMTWO_QUALIFIER})